gabrielstar/moon/README.md

 ## Moon architecture

 Moon is a commercial 'Browsers Grid' that runs on Kubernetes natively.
-For our siltuon we can install Moon on Kubernetes and define scaling rules for:
+It supports selenium, playwright and cypress as clients.
+For our case we can install Moon on Kubernetes and define scaling rules for:

 - browser instances
 - hardware it runs on (kubernetes nodes)